 By Regine Hengge and Karin Krauthausen

-Weaving, as Annie Albers knew, should be seen not through the lens of simple human agency but rather as an evolving encounter with thread’s constantly unfolding material potentialities.
+Weaving, as Anni Albers knew, should be seen not through the lens of simple human agency but rather as an evolving encounter with thread’s constantly unfolding material potentialities.
 But what if we consider the thread-like macromolecules that are the basis of all life on the planet?
 Peering into nano- and micro-worlds reveals complex threaded architectures, microbial cities that are essential to inter-woven earthly survival – and which can provide models for our own future ecologies.

 Onto the Length of a Thread – The Textile